-Road Repair & Reconstruction Categories - The list of remaining roads requiring repairs and improvements are divided into three categories (see Table 10):
+Road Repair & Reconstruction Categories:

+The list of remaining roads requiring repairs and improvements are divided into three categories (see Table 10):

 The first category are the roads requiring only some shimming, repaving of the wearing courses and additional shoulder gravel.
 Over the last two years, the roads under category were given the highest priority for repair because they were the most cost-effective, long-term improvements.
 Twelve roads under this category were shimmed, repaved, and had shoulder gravel added.
-The cost to do this work ranged from \$150K to \$200K per mile, depending on the road conditions.
-For budgetary purposes, the new cost for this work has been increased to \$198K per mile.
-Currently nine roads are listed in this first category, with an estimated total repair cost of \$1,233,820 for ~6.1 miles.
+The cost to do this work ranged from \$130K to \$156K per mile, depending on the road conditions.
+For budgetary purposes, the new cost for this work has been increased to \$155K per mile.
+Currently thirteen roads are listed in this first category, with an estimated, total repair cost of \$1,360,900 for ~8.8 miles.

 The second category are roads where the asphalt binder / base and wearing courses have deteriorated / fragmented past the point to where shimming and repaving the wearing course will not be cost effective because of the short life-expectancy of this type of improvement.
 Ideally these roads should be reclaimed (some gravel added to improve under-drainage, then ground up, and then completely repaved).
-The current budgetary cost for this work is \$557K per mile, which illustrates why it is so important to not let roads fall into this category when compared to the repair costs of the first category.
-Currently nineteen roads fall under this second category, with an estimated total repair cost of \$8,299,300 for ~16 miles.
+The current budgetary cost for this work is \$435K per mile, which illustrates why it is so important to not let roads fall into this category when compared to the repair costs of the first category.
+Currently twenty roads fall under this second category, with an estimated, total repair cost of \$5,905,000 for ~13.3 miles.

 The third category are roads which are "Box Cut & Total Rebuild" roads.
-These are roads that, from their style of deterioration, are exhibiting signs that portions of the roads were built over wetland soils.
+These are roads that, from their style of deterioration, are exhibiting the signs that portions of the roads were built over wetland soils.
 From their ages and origins, these roads were not likely to have been excavated deeply enough, or constructed robustly enough, to handle modern-day traffic.
 Because of the underlying causes contributing to the deterioration of these roads, conventional wisdom is that just adding wear coats, or possibly even grinding and repaving, is not a long-term, cost-effective improvement.
-The current budgetary cost for this work is \$1.6 MM per mile.
-This budgetary estimate was provided by NH DOT via DuBois & King and StreetScan/Street Logix .
-Currently three roads fall under this third category, with an estimated total repair cost of \$1.04 MM for ~1.2 miles.
+The current budgetary cost for this work is \$1.25 MM per mile.
+This budgetary estimate is supported by the last two year's bids for the reconstruction of East Derry and North Pond roads.
+Currently two roads fall under this third category, with an estimated, total repair cost of \$4,812,500 MM for ~3.85 miles.

-Lastly, Table 10 carries the \$1.124 MM cost to repair the Hansen Road Bridge which was "red-listed" by NH DOT in November of 2016.
+Lastly, Table 10 carries the \$750K cost to repair the Hansen Road Bridge which was "red-listed" by NH DOT in November of 2016.
 The Town has applied to the State's Bridge Aid program, however, we have been recently informed that, while NH DOT has retained a copy of the application, the program is fully subscribed through 2028.
-DOT will be soliciting for new projects in the winter of 2022/23 in advance of the 2023 Ten Year Plan process (for the years 2023 through 2032).
+DOT will be soliciting for new projects in the winter of 2021/22 in advance of the 2023 Ten Year Plan process (for the years 2023 thru 2032).
 They will notify the Town at that time to resubmit an application to verify that we are still interested in applying to the program.
-If selected through the future solicitation process, a project would be programmed for construction funding in 2029, 2030, 2031, or 2032.
+If selected thru the future solicitation process, a project would be programmed for construction funding in 2029, 2030, 2031, or 2032.

-In summary, Table 10 lists a combined total of ~\$16.8 MM of road, culvert, and bridge improvement projects.
+In summary, Table 10 lists a combined total of ~\$17.8 MM of road, culvert, and bridge improvement projects.
 These identified road and culvert repair projects are reviewed and reprioritized several times per year by the Road Agent and Town Planner.